Guidelines for Keeping Our Students Healthy

 Immunizations are not in conflict with the Catholic faith.
 Conscientious objections or waivers, which may be permissible for attendance in public schools, do not qualify as an exemption in Catholic Schools in Texas.
 (Atty.
 Gen. Op.
 GA-0420)

-This policy was adopted by Texas Catholic Conference Education Department, December 2008 and voted on April 3, 2017 to keep as written with no changes.
+This policy was adopted by Texas Catholic Conference Education Department, December 2008 and voted on April 3, 2017 to keep as written with no changes by the Bishops of Texas.